stab-virtual-jabog32/STTR-script/README.md

 Dynamic Radio Menu and Spawn Logic based on Naming Convention

+### How to use
+Open a new miz file and create your ranges and stick to the naming rule.
+Load a top level script (like the main lua here) that loads the `misc` and `utils` modules and create a top level Radio Menu that is called `generalOptions` (must be present for the `rangeManagement` module).
+Then execute the `rangeManagement.lua` via do file and the script should do everything automatically.

+### Detailed Algorithm Design & Naming Convention
 You can place Units and categorize them into
 - `Country`: The country helps to subdivide Training ranges in their country to not clutter the F10 Menu with more entries than F keys.
 Three letter keys (SWE)
 - `RangeID`: The range corresponds to the range areas in which the Metagroup is inside.
 Restricted to up to 5 capital letters or Numbers (ESR01, R92A)
 - `Metagroup`: A Metagroup can consist of one or more `DCS Groups`.
 This is the atomic spawn entity that will be spawned.
 A string like (Artillery Group)
 - `ID`: An incremental number to have unique DCS group names (01)

+´country´-´rangeID´-´metagroup´-´id´

 Full examples are:
 `SWE-ESR01-Artillery Group-2`